Honouring a Time Before, During and After Canada’s Indian Residential Schools

 Learn more on the Morris and Helen Belkin Gallery website.

-Please use Thunderbird Parkade at 6085 Thunderbird Boulevard for parking for the event.
+Please use Thunderbird Parkade at 6085 Thunderbird Boulevard for parking for the event at a special day rate of $5.00.
 There is no available street parking near the event area.
 All vehicles parked on adjacent streets will be towed at their expense.

 The Hungry Nomad Food Truck